juxt/jig/README.md

 `examples/` directory.
 It is incorporated in the default configuration and the website is accessible at http://localhost:8091/sudoku.html

+### MQTT broker

+This is a network service built on Netty.
+It shows how easy it is to use Java service libraries directly using only Clojure and Jig.
+Please refer to the README.md in examples/mqtt-broker for more details.

 ## Copyright and License

 Copyright © 2013 JUXT.
 All rights reserved.